 Culture (Fairs and Festivals) and Traditions

-Lola Kenya Screen Film Festival - A festival devoted to children, activities include workshops, trainings, and screenings of animated films, documentaries, and dramatic films.
+Lola Kenya Screen Film Festival – A festival devoted to children, activities include workshops, training, and screenings of animated films, documentaries, and dramatic films.

 Storymoja Festival – Held annually at the Nairobi National Museum, this festival is 5 days of celebration with activities ranging from storytelling, writing workshops, discussions, and presentations of national and international writers.